-Corporate Risks were those which, if they occurred would seriously affect the Authority's ability to carry out its core functions or deliver its strategic objectives as set out in the Plan.
+Corporate risks were those risks which if they occurred would seriously affect the Authority's ability to carry out its core function or deliver its strategic objectives as set out in The Plan.
+At the time, the Service maintained 9 corporate risks, some of which had more than one element.